cbm80amiga/Arduino_ILI9163C_STM/README.md

 ## Configuration

-Use "#define COMPATIBILITY_MODE" - then the library should work on all Arduino compatible boards Remove above for the best performance on 16MHz AVR
+Use "#define COMPATIBILITY_MODE" - then the library doesn't use DMA

 Use "#define CS_ALWAYS_LOW" for LCD boards where CS pin is internally connected to the ground, it gives better performance